 Month 10, Day 29, Thursday 4:00 p.m.

-Siobhan hung another banner on a street lamp, which was long parted from its light crystal.
+Siobhan hung another banner on a streetlamp, which was long parted from its light crystal.
 After four days of this, she was almost finished.
 As projects tended to do, this one had stretched, taking almost twice as long as she originally hoped.
-The area under the Stag’s banner was only a small chunk of the Gilbratha, but a small chunk of the largest city in Lenore actually covered quite a lot of people.
+The area under the Stag’s banner was only a small chunk of Gilbratha, but a small chunk of the largest city in Lenore actually covered quite a lot of people.

 Siobhan had overheard a dozen more conversations from Dryden’s—the Verdant Stag’s—people.
 She had even participated in a few herself after people had grown used to seeing her with Katerin and the other gang members working on the project.

 Her whole body felt slow, her feet hurt, and she was tired of the stench of the Mire’s streets, but she was also buzzing with excitement.
-She would be moving to the University in a couple days, and she’d improved her dreamless sleep spell.
+She would be moving to the University in a couple of days, and she’d improved her dreamless sleep spell.

 Artifacts used glyphs to trap a specific cast spell and release it at a later time, according to various rules.
 She was still far from a proficient artificer, but she’d learned enough from studying to make the banners to cobble something together that seemed to work.

 She’d modified the structure and intent of the spell to keep the magic trapped within the spell array, which she drew every night in alcohol and herbal oil extract on the bed underneath her pillow.
 It heated the bedding as the trapped energy circulated around beneath her head, so she’d had to add in a function to shunt the heat outward.
 Admittedly, this could have been dangerous, if she was a powerful enough thaumaturge to worry about starting a fire without specifically attempting to set something alight.